TheBluePhoenix10/Mass-Lockdown-Marketplace/parkingstation/README.md

 If you want to send payouts, without receiving iotas via payments first, send the iotas to the first address of the seed (index 0)

-if you want to do payments using IOTA change the "VALAUE" parameter from "0" to the desired value
+if you want to do payments using IOTA change the "VALUE" parameter from "0" to the desired value

 ```bash
 SEED='REPLACEWITHEIGHTYONETRYTESEED'